processone/rtb/README.md

 - **gnuplot**: `string()`

   The path to a gnuplot execution binary.
-The default is `gnuplot`.
+By default RTB is trying to detect the location of gnuplot automatically.

 Example:
 ```yaml